 - Craving some cobbler when fresh peaches aren’t in season?
 Use frozen instead!
 You’ll just need to extend the cook time in step 4 by a few minutes to thaw the peaches.

 - This dish is best served the same day that it’s made.
 However, if you have leftovers, try covering the original baking container with plastic wrap and storing it in the fridge for 2 to 3 days.
 You can then reheat the leftover cobbler in a 350°F oven for a few minutes (I believe I reheated mine for about 10) before serving.

 - Can this dish be made gluten-free?
 I’m not sure!
 An all-purpose gluten-free flour blend would be your best bet, but I haven’t tried this, so no promises.

 - Looking for even more fun vegan ways to use summer peaches?
-Try them on a sandwich, in summer rolls, over polenta, or in these cute little chia parfaits!
+Try them on a sandwich, in summer rolls, or over polenta!

 Vegan Peach Cobbler

 This vegan peach cobbler is the best thing about summer!
 Bursting with ooey gooey, juicy peach filling and sweet vanilla cake, this cozy treat is amazing on its own or with a scoop of vegan vanilla ice cream.